Technorely/tendermint/docs/architecture/adr-042-state-sync.md

 security.

 ### Implementation
-Tendermint is responsible for downloading and verifying chunks of AppState from peers.
+Tenderely is responsible for downloading and verifying chunks of AppState from peers.
 ABCI Application is responsible for taking AppStateChunk objects from TM and constructing a valid state tree whose root corresponds with the AppHash of syncing block.
 In particular we